EEscat1804/NBA-MVP-Predictor/README.md

 ## Introduction

 This project focuses on predicting NBA MVP candidates using machine learning models.
 The goal is to identify and rank the top MVP candidates based on various player statistics.
+We can train this model from analyzing 30+ seasons and 20+ different player statistics to figure out who is worthy of being crowned the next NBA MVP.

 ### Data